serde-rs/json/README.md

 });
 ```

-This is amazingly convenient but we have the problem we had before with
+This is amazingly convenient, but we have the problem we had before with
-`Value` which is that the IDE and Rust compiler cannot help us if we get it
+`Value`: the IDE and Rust compiler cannot help us if we get it
 wrong.
 Serde JSON provides a better way of serializing strongly-typed data
 structures into JSON text.